Przemyslaw-Podolski/TripPlanner/README.md

 ## Features:

 ## 1. User Nationality Selection
 - Utilize an API that provides information about nationalities, to provide information about requirements before entering destination country.
+(Visa List API)

 ## 2. Destination Country Selection
 - Use an API that provides information about countries, such as [REST Countries](https://restcountries.com/).